 - University of Waterloo Service

-- Vice-Chair; Animal Care Committee
+- Chair, Animal Care Committee

-- Co-organizer; Biology Seminar Series
+- Co-Organizer of the Biology Seminar Series

 The following news stories have featured Professor Craig's research: